-&lt;sup>41 Note that the CAISO tariff does not differentiate between Sstart-Up and indirect Sstart-Up but refers to both generically as "Start-Up."
+&lt;sup>54 Note that the CAISO tariff does not differentiate between Sstart-Up and indirect Sstart-Up but refers to both generically as "Start-Up."
 This is because the two concepts are treated in essentially the same manner.
 However, this BPM makes the differentiation to help market participants to provide the correct information.

-Proxy Cost and the Registered Cost option calculations.
+Indirect Start-Up Costs have the same components as Start-Up Costs and follow the calculation methodology for the Proxy Cost and Registered Cost options.
+Please see Attachment G for Proxy Cost and the Registered Cost option calculations.
 Transition costs must be calculated using the same cost option as the Start-Up Cost methodology selected for the resource as required by tariff section 30.4.